openstack-infra/zuul/doc/source/admin/nodepool_openstack.rst

 Before starting on this, you need to download your `openrc` configuration from your OpenStack cloud.
-Put it on your server in the fedora user's home directory.
+Put it on your server in the staging user's home directory.
 It should be called ``<username>-openrc.sh``.
 Once that is done, create a new keypair that will be installed when instantiating the servers::